ssilverman/QNEthernet/README.md

 * `begin()`: Initializes the library, uses the Teensy's internal MAC address, and starts the DHCP client.
 This returns whether startup was successful.
-* `begin(ipaddr, netmask, gw)`: Initializes the library, uses the Teensy's internal MAC address, and uses the given parameters for the network configuration.
+* `begin(ipaddr, netmask, gw, dns=INADDR_NONE)`: Initializes the library, uses
+  the Teensy's internal MAC address, and uses the given parameters for the network configuration.
 This returns whether startup was successful.

+  It's possible to pass three or four parameters, where the optional fourth `dns` parameter defaults to unset.
+Passing `dns` ensures that the DNS server IP is set before the _address-changed_ callback is called.
+The alternative approach to ensure that the callback has all the information is to call `setDNSServerIP(ip)` before the three-parameter version.

 * `broadcastIP()`: Returns the broadcast IP address associated with the current local IP and subnet mask.
 * `end()`: Shuts down the library, including the Ethernet clocks.